- School Board

 (IV) The address of the institution is Rygårds Alle 131,2900 Hellerup

-(II) The curriculum of the high school must be composed in a way so the students who pass their 3rd year exams (final year) are eligible to apply for admission for undergraduate programmes around the world.
+(III) The curriculum of the high school must be composed in a way so the students who pass their 3rd year exams (final year) are eligible to apply for admission for undergraduate programmes around the world.
 A high school diploma will be submitted to those students who pass the 3rd year, which is approved by International Baccalaureate (IB).

-(III) The teachings and the curriculum must be based on existing laws and statutory order etc. and on the provisions set by the Ministry of Education.
+(IV) The teachings and the curriculum must be based on existing laws and statutory order etc. and on the provisions set by the Ministry of Education.

 (I) The school’s operation expenses are mainly covered by subsidies given by the Danish State according to existing regulations and from school fees paid ahead by parents.
 The fee is set by the school board.
 The institution can also receive subventions from others.